CarlosEmanuelMartins/youtube-feed-free/README.md

 ## how to use

-1. Book mark the youtube-feed-free url
+1. Book mark the carlosemanuelmartins.com/youtube-feed-free
 2. Use an app like [coldturky](https://getcoldturkey.com/) or [leachblock](https://chrome.google.com/webstore/detail/leechblock-ng/blaaajhemilngeeffpbfkdjjoefldkok) to Block the youtube feed at `youtube.com` and `youtube.com/index`
 3. Allow List at lest the urls `www.youtube.com/watch?v=*` and `www.youtube.com/results?search_query=*` so you can view videos and query youtube respectivly
 4. set your blocker app of choise to redirect you to  youtube-feed-free when it blocks you from a page.
 5. custumise the allow/block list of your app of choise to allow a more restictive or relaxed youtube experece blocking explore, subscription, history, playlist , specific channels, videos...

+> if you dont feel confortable with blocker you can use rederect extencion, to rederect youtube.com and youtube.com/index to carlosemanuelmartins.com/youtube-feed-free

 ### Personal advice